xorbitsai/xorbits/doc/source/user_guide/deployment_juicefs_on_kubernetes.rst

 JuiceFS on Kubernetes
 =====================

-Xorbits is able to utilize `JuiceFS <https://juicefs.com/en/>`_ as one of the storage backend.
+Xorbits is able to utilize `JuiceFS <https://juicefs.com/en/>`_, distributed POSIX file system that can be easily integrated with Kubernetes to provide persistent storage, as one of the storage backend.

 Prerequisites
 -------------